mdn/content/files/en-us/mdn/community/index.md

 You can communicate with the MDN Web Docs team and community using the [communication channels](/en-US/docs/MDN/Community/Communication_channels).

-> If you are learning web development and are stuck on a coding problem, we have [active forums](/en-US/docs/MDN/Community/Communication_channels#forums) where you can ask questions and get help.

-### General support questions
+### General support

 We are a small team working hard to keep up with the documentation demands of a continuously changing web ecosystem.
-Unfortunately, we just can't help with general support questions.
-For general help while learning to code, please refer to the following resources:
+Unfortunately, we can't help with general support questions.
+If you're learning to code, you can refer to the following resources:

 - [Learn web development](/en-US/docs/Learn)
 - [MDN Web Docs learn forum](https://discourse.mozilla.org/c/mdn/learn/250)
 - [Stack Overflow](https://stackoverflow.com/questions/)

-Any issues, discussions, or pull requests opened on repositories requesting support will be directed here, then closed and locked.
+Any issues, discussions, or pull requests opened on repositories asking for general support will be directed here and may be closed and locked.